Eighth Grade Family Life Education (FLE)

 8.1 (Gender Separate): Students will review the physical, social, and emotional changes that occur during adolescence and identify and describe the anatomy and physiology of the reproductive systems.

 Instruction includes a brief review of the effects of hormonal changes on social and emotional development and focuses on the physical changes that occur during puberty.
-Topics include internal and external structures, the menstrual cycle, erections, ejaculations, and nocturnal emissions.
+Topics include internal and external structures, erections, ejaculations, nocturnal emissions, and the menstrual cycle including review of primary amenorrhea and introduction of secondary amenorrhea (absence of menstruation after regular menstrual cycles have been established).

 8.2 (Gender Separate): Students will examine and describe the process of human reproduction.